inkyblackness/ss-specs/media/moviChunks.md

 **High Resolution Video Data** (2+N bytes)

-    0000  int16   Offset to pixel data in bytes, from beginning (XXXX) 0002  []byte  Bitstream
+    0000  int16   Offset to Mask-stream in bytes, from beginning (XXXX) 0002  []byte  Bitstream
-    XXXX  []byte  Frame-specific pixel data
+    XXXX  []byte  Mask-stream

+The ```Bitstream``` is a stream of serialized big-endian integers.
+The ```Mask-stream``` is a stream of serialized little-endian integers of different lengths (2, 4, 6, and 8 bytes).

+The order and layout of the values in the streams is determined by the algorithm.
+For both streams: The decoder will want to read past the end of the streams in a few cases.
+For these cases the missing bits/bytes are to be set to zero.
+The encoder removed any trailing 0x00 bytes from these streams in order to save further space.

 #### 2 Audio